 1. When you’re low in energy…

-Try: The ‘Gyan Mudra’ (seal of wisdom).
-Bring the the index finger to touch thumb while leaving other three fingers straight.
-Gyan mudra stimulates knowledge, wisdom, receptivity and memory.
+Try The ‘Gyan Mudra’ (seal of wisdom).
+Bring the index finger to touch the thumb while leaving the other three fingers straight.
+Gyan mudra stimulates knowledge, wisdom, receptivity, and memory.

 4. When you’re anxious or fearful…

-Try: This calming meditation practise.
-Sitting in easy pose (sukhasana), bring left hand under right armpit and left hand under right armpit.
+Try This calming meditation practice.
+Sitting in easy pose (sukhasana), bring left hand under the right armpit and left hand under the right armpit.
 Curve the fingers right around the body so you can feel you are holding your body with loving care.
-Allow this mudra to be at the heart centre, resting against your chest to allow you to soften into a sense of security and peace.
+Allow this mudra to be at the heart center, resting against your chest to allow you to soften into a sense of security and peace.